isaqc-official/isaqc-official.github.io/_news/announcement_9.md

 related_posts: false
 description: Last session of the Introduction to Quantum Reading group
 ---
+Last session of the Introduction to Quantum Reading group

+***

 Hey all,

 We will have our last session for the introduction to Quantum Reading group.